Ultimate Coral Springs Real Estate Investing Guide for 2026

 Median Population Age

-You can consider a market’s median population age to approximate the portion of the population that could be tenants.
-Look for a median age that is the same as the age of working adults.
-A median age that is unacceptably high can indicate increased impending pressure on public services with a dwindling tax base.
-An aging populace will generate increases in property taxes.
+Population's median age can reveal if the location has a reliable labor pool which reveals more available tenants.
+Look for a median age that is approximately the same as the one of working adults.
+A median age that is unacceptably high can predict growing impending pressure on public services with a diminishing tax base.
+Higher tax levies can become necessary for areas with a graying populace.

 Employment Industry Diversity